Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Variables.md

 ## Lua/Unique variables
-### Note: Those two are the only variables that can be changed by using `= true` or `= false` for now, you will have to use [setProperty()](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Lua-Script-API:-Value-Setting-and-Getting-Functions#setpropertyvariablestring-valuedynamic) if you want to change it
+### Note: Those are the only variables that can be changed by using `= true` or `= false` for now, you will have to use [setProperty()](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Lua-Script-API:-Value-Setting-and-Getting-Functions#setpropertyvariablestring-valuedynamic) if you want to change the rest of them
 * `luaDebugMode` - Enables debug mode, use `luaDebugMode = true` to enable it.
 Default value: `false`
 * `luaDeprecatedWarnings` - Tells you if a function/variable is deprecated (shouldn't be used anymore), only works when Debug mode is on, use `luaDeprecatedWarnings = false` to disable it.
 Default value: `true`
+* `inChartEditor` - Tells you if your script is running on Chart Editor's chart playtest.

 ____
 ## Song/Week Variables